Table of Contents

-HOW DOES BRAND DESIGN WORK?
-IN THIS ARTICLE I INTRODUCE YOU TO THE FIRST QUADRANT OF THE FASHION BUSINESS DESIGNER THE TOOL I HAVE DESIGNED TO HELP YOU CREATE YOUR FASHION BRAND
+HOW IT WORKS The BRAND DESIGN?
+IN THIS ARTICLE, I PRESENT TO YOU THE FIRST QUADRANT OF THE FASHION BUSINESS DESIGNER THE TOOL I HAVE DESIGNED TO HELP YOU CREATE YOUR FASHION BRAND.

 Hello and welcome to this second article of the Fashion Business Academy where I explain how the Canvas works, starting with the first quadrant, the one dedicated to the Brand Design.

 In the previous article which you can read HERE we have seen the basic structure of our canvas, in this article we will delve into the first quadrant where we will develop the architecture of our fashion brand!

 If you haven't already done so, to better understand my approach, it is useful to print out the canvas!
 Fashion Business Academy at your private area and access the free video course where you will also find all the downloadable materials]